• Skip to main content

 Here are some of the possible downsides of buying and living in a link detached house:

-• Link-detached houses have less space surrounding them than detached houses.
+• They have less space surrounding them than detached houses.

-• Link-detached houses may have more issues with noise from the neighbours or lack of privacy.
+• They may have more issues with noise from the neighbours or lack of privacy.

-• Link-detached houses sometimes have shared access such as a shared driveway.
+• Sometimes, they have shared access, such as a shared driveway.

-• There may be shared maintenance issues with a link detached property.
-If the shared garage wall or garage roof needs maintenance or repair you will need to co-operate with the neighbours and perhaps share the cost in some way.
+• There may be shared maintenance issues with a link-detached property: when the shared garage wall or roof needs maintenance work, is where cooperation becomes vital.
+After all, you and your neighbour will share the costs.
+Right?

-• It is more difficult to extend a link detached house than a detached house as there is less space to extend into.
+• It is more difficult to extend a link-detached house than a detached house.
+With link-detached properties, there is often less space to build into.

 • Problems with link-detached houses can arise if you, or your neighbour, wants to convert the garage, build over it or add an extension.
-Problems can arise with link-detached houses over who owns what and who is entitled to do what with the shared boundary.
+Problems can arise regarding who owns what and who is entitled to do what with the shared boundary.

-If the owners of link-detached houses decide to extend or convert their garage it could be argued that the houses are no longer link detached but have become semi-detached.
+• If the owners of link-detached houses decide to extend (or even convert their garage), it could mean that the two dwellings are no longer link-detached but have become semi-detached.
 This could affect the value and saleability of the houses.

 • Link-detached houses offer scope for more problems and disputes with neighbours than detached houses.